Alan Hinde

-Alan Hinde (17 May 1876 – 24 August 1950) was an English first-class cricketer and British Army officer.
+Alan Hinde (17 May 1876 – 24 August 1950) was a British Army officer and an English first-class cricketer.
 Hinde served in the Royal Artillery with distinction from 1895 to 1923, seeing action in both the Second Boer War and the First World War.
 On retirement he held the honorary rank of brigadier-general.
 His military service took him to British India prior to the First World War, where he played first-class cricket for the Europeans cricket team.
 Following his retirement from military service, Hinde undertook civic duties in West Suffolk, which included a fourteen-year tenure as chairman of Melford Rural District Council.

 Early life and military service

 The son of Walter Alan Hinde, he was born at Bromley in May 1876.
 He was educated at Bradfield College, where he represented both the cricket and football teams.
 From there, he proceeded to the Royal Military Academy, Woolwich.
 Hinde graduated into the Royal Artillery (RA) as a second lieutenant in November 1895, with promotion to lieutenant following in November 1898.
 He served in the Second Boer War and was involved in operations in the Orange Free State, including the engagements at Polar Grove and Driefontein.
 During the war, he was afflicted by typhoid, but returned to serve in its remainder and was promoted to captain in September 1901.
 At the conclusion of the conflict, Hinde remained in South Africa with the RA until 1906, before moving with his brigade to Kirkee in British India.
 There, he made two appearances in first-class cricket for the Europeans cricket team in August and September 1907; both came against the Parsees, with the first coming in the Bombay Tournament at Bombay, with the second coming in the Presidency Match at Poona.
 In these matches, he took 4 wickets (all in a single innings) and scored 19 runs.